-I usually tend to give free classes to anyone who asks for them, but I thought instead of doing private lessons, I might as well make a guide about it and help improve the Counter-Strike: Global Offensive community.
+I used to give free classes to anyone who asked for them, but due to the unbelievable amount of people, and my time and energy restraints, I thought I might as well make a guide about it and help improve the Counter-Strike: Global Offensive community altogether.
 I will teach you everything I have taught my previous students and more.
-I have taught about 10 students and most have gone from Silver and Novas to Legendary Eagle Masters and Supreme Master First Class.
-Cool Right?
-Well you can reach that rank and above with the help of this guide.
+I initially taught about 10 students and most went from Silver and Novas to Legendary Eagle Masters and Supreme Master First Class.
+Now, that count has gone up a couple hundred thousands more.
+Who does not like to improve, right?
+Well you can reach those ranks and above with the help of this guide.

-The guide is intended to be long and productive.
-I recommend to close all programs, take some pen and paper and write down along in order to help you remember.
+The guide intends to be long and productive.
+I recommend closing all programs, taking some pen, paper, and writing down along in order to help you remember.
 Studies show that writing down important information can successfully categorize and help the retrieval of information in the future.
-I hope you enjoy the guide, and let’s get started.
+I hope you enjoy the guide, and let us get started.

 Pre-Assessment: Assessing Your Current Skill